Concatenated Order of Hoo-Hoo: Membership

+Activities

-The Order did not have any sick, disability or death benefits, but it did quietly perform some charitable work among its members and assist them in finding employment.
+The Order did not have any sick, disability, or death benefits, but it did quietly perform some charitable work among its members and assist them in finding employment.

-Ritual and symbolism

-The founders wanted the organization to be unconventional and unregimented.
-Its one aim would be "to foster the health, happiness, and long life of its members".
-In a spirit of fun, names for some of the officers were inspired by Lewis Carroll's The Hunting of the Snark.
-The Hoo-Hoo emblem is a black cat with its tail curled into the shape of a figure nine.

-Atlanta branch

 The Atlanta chapter of the Hoo Hoos worked and socialized with the Southern Forestry Congress.
 A monument commemorating the planting of trees by the Atlanta chapter of the Hoo Hoo Club in 1926 stands just inside the Park Avenue entrance to Piedmont Park.